In his 10th year at Kentucky, Craig Hornberger serves as the director of multimedia for the UK Athletics Department.

+Hornberger also has been instrumental in helping the department adapt to transformative changes that have occurred nationally in collegiate athletics and elsewhere as a result of major advances in digital/social media technology.
 He played a lead role in the development and creation of Kentucky-Interactive.com, an innovative in-house website designed to inform and educate prospective UK student-athletes and their families, as well as the general public, about the athletics department and its mission.
 The website, which complements UK's official website, UKathletics.com, was launched in August 2010.
-It features video, text and graphical content on various aspects of UK's overall athletic program as well as in-depth micro-sites for each of Kentucky's 22 varsity sports.
+It features information on various aspects of UK's overall athletic program as well as in-depth microsites for each of Kentucky's 22 varsity sports.

 From 1985 to 1988, Hornberger worked as publications editor for the Virginia Student Aid Foundation.
 During that time, he managed production of the VSAF's national award-winning quarterly magazine, Virginia: Inside Cavalier Sports.
 Before working for VSAF, Hornberger spent one year as sports publications director at West Virginia University.

 He is a 1982 graduate of Lycoming College in Williamsport, Pa., and a member of Phi Kappa Phi National Honor Society.
 Following graduation, he interned in the sports information offices at Princeton University and Virginia.

 Hornberger is married to the former Lora Sackett of Smithfield, Pa.
 The couple has two daughters: Tiffany and Eryn.